-In 2017, the Lexmark Accessibility Council refreshed and created additional training materials and presentations targeted for various groups including internal sales, development and technical support teams, and developed educational material for external customers.
+The Lexmark Accessibility Council regularly refreshes and creates training materials and presentations targeted for various groups including internal sales, development and technical support teams, and develops educational material for external customers.
 This information is maintained and made available on the company's internal network site.